reslava/LIBRARY.ErrorsOr/README.md

  🚧 **Under Construction** - This library is currently in active development

 >A very simple, clean, and robust C# .NET library that implements the Result pattern for elegant error handling that minimises the use of exceptions.
+>Handle success/failure/reason info along with an optional value.

 <div align="center">